Physics

 Students who have passed the AP Physics I exam with a score of 4 or 5 will receive credit for PHYS 1145.
 Students who pass the AP Physics C: Mechanics exam with a score of 4 or 5 need not take PHYS 1171 and may begin with PHYS 1172 in the spring.
 Students who have passed both AP Physics C: Mechanics and AP Physics C: Electricity and Magnetism exams with scores of 4 or 5 may advance directly to the sophomore physics course, PHYS 2285 Modern Physics, without taking the PHYS 1171 and PHYS 1172 prerequisites.
 Note: Per the general Advanced Placement policy of the University, only 4 credits are awarded toward graduation for having passed the two AP Physics C exams.
 Students who do not take PHYS 1171 and PHYS 1172 under this provision will need to take one additional elective in physics in order to complete the required number of credits for the major in physics.

-PHYS 1071 Physics of Light and Color 3 Credits
+PHYS 1071 Physics of Light, Color, and Vision 3 Credits

 PHYS 1076 Physics of Sound and Music 3 Credits

-PHYS 1077 Science and Technology of War and Peace 3 Credits
+PHYS 1077 Science and Technology for Future Presidents 3 Credits

 PHYS 1078 Nature of the Universe 3 Credits